Sutter Middle School serves 1,373 students in grades 6-8.

 Students by Grade

-The diversity score of Sutter Middle School is 0.63, which is less than the diversity score at state average of 0.64.
+The diversity score of Sutter Middle School is 0.68, which is more than the diversity score at state average of 0.63.
 The school's diversity has stayed relatively flat over five school years.

 State Level (CA)

 Student : Teacher Ratio